 Work injuries can be overwhelming.
-You are recovering from an injury, and may have frequent doctor appointments.
-You may be figuring out how to pay your bills without steady income.
+You are recovering from an injury and may have frequent doctor appointments.
+You may be figuring out how to pay your bills without a steady income.
 The claims process can seem long and stressful.

 Here are some of our top tips for injured workers.

 Hire an Experienced Workers’ Comp Lawyer